 CVR will enable researchers to gain deeper insight into such topics as:

 - The effect of HTC care on the community

 - Mental health issues

 - What issues helps you take your medications as prescribed and what things get in your way or prevent you from sticking to your treatment plan?

 - The effectiveness of medical marijuana and other non-opioid treatments for pain

-The confidentiality and security of your information is NHFs highest priority.
+The confidentiality and security of your information is NBDFs highest priority.

 Advarra Institutional Review Board (IRB) has reviewed CVR and ensured it meets the highest ethical, privacy, and confidentiality standards.

 CVR was also granted a Certificate of Confidentiality (CC-OD-20-427).
 Certificates of Confidentiality (CoC) are issued by the National Institutes of Health to protect identifiable research information from “forced or compelled disclosure”.
 A CoC allows CVR to refuse to disclose identifying information on research participants in civil, criminal, administrative, legislative, or other proceedings, whether federal, state, or local.
 This applies to information that, if disclosed, could have adverse consequences for participants, such as damage to their financial standing, employability, insurability, or reputation.
 By protecting researchers and institutions from being compelled to disclose information that would identify research subjects, CoC help to minimize risks to participants by adding an additional level of protection for maintaining confidentiality of private information.